fgheysels/iotedge-opcua-publisher/readme.md

 > Note: the `EventHub_ResourceGroup_Name` must be specified, as this is the only parameter which has not been given a default value

+> Note: when ingesting JSON data, use `MULTIJSON` as dataformat when Json records are not put per line.
+See [this](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-json-formats?tabs=kusto-query-language#the-json-format) article for more information.

 #### Optional: enable streaming ingestion

 By default, ADX ingests data from EventHub using batching.
 This is a more performant way to ingest data, but the drawback is that it takes some time before data is present in ADX.